 - Part of the Association for Experiential Education AEE Accredited.

 - Front Country Experience—students are not isolated from the outside world, they are interacting with the Costa Rican culture at times during their stay.

 - Adventure Elements to Build Confidence—activities are created to challenge and build up students.

-- Base Camp 3-Nights a Week—our students are at base camp and sleeping in beds three nights a week.
+- On campus 3-Nights a Week—our students are on campus and sleeping in beds three nights a week.
 Other nights involve camping and homestay experiences.

 - Healthy Foods—our program includes resetting student habits with healthy food and includes student participation in preparing fresh meals.

 - Access to Showers and the Outdoors—students spend the majority of their time outside, but still have regular access to showers and personal comforts.
 This isn’t boot camp.

 - Engaging with High Standards—our program is fun and engaging and we are a mental health program with high standards for safety so that means we’ve got rules and structure to keep everyone physically and emotionally safe.